Jaya435/JBATest/README.md

 # JBA Code Challenge

-Repository contains a python project that can read in a text file then extract the headers and main body of data.
+This Repository contains a python project that can read in a file, extract the headers, and transform the main body of data.
 The header is transformed into a dictionary and the main data body is transformed into an array to be inserted into an sqlite3 database.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will let you get a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 You will need to run this programme using Python3.
+You can follow a guide here to install Python3 on your local machine https://installpython3.com/.
+Once Python3 is installed, you can run this programme from within a virtual environment.
 You can do this by creating a virtual environment as below:

 ```
 python3 -m venv /path/to/new/virtual/environment